foh-agency/rsc-wp-theme-foh-boilerplate/README.md

 Change the theme dir name to `mega` (your slug), and then you'll need to do a multi-step find and replace on the name in all the templates.

+**Important:** Step through this manually with patience.
+Things like URLs get tricky.

 1. Search for `'foh'` (inside single quotations) to capture the text domain and replace with: `'mega'`.
 2. Search for `"foh"` (inside double quotations) to capture the text domain and replace with: `"mega"`.
 3. Search for `foh_` to capture all the functions names and replace with: `mega_`.